Auto Shankar (film)

-Auto Shankar is a 2005 Indian Kannada-language action comedy film starring Upendra, Shilpa Shetty, and Radhika.
+Auto Shankar is a 2005 Indian Kannada-language masala film starring Upendra, Shilpa Shetty, and Radhika.
 The film was directed by D. Rajendra Babu and produced by Ramu, of Ramu Enterprises.
-The films tells about Shankar an autorickshaw driver belonging to a middle-class family who gets into a conflict with Maya, a money-lender.
-However, tables turn when she loses her property and they fall in love.
+It tells the story of Shankar, an autorickshaw driver belonging to a middle-class family, who gets into a conflict with Maya, a moneylender.
+However, the tables turn when she loses her property and they fall in love.

-The film was dubbed in Tamil as Aanavakari, in Hindi as Shilpa - The Big Don in 2007, and in Malayalam as Sarappa Sundari.
-The film was remade in Bangladeshi in 2017 as Ohongkar.
+The film was dubbed in Tamil as Aanavakari, in Hindi as Shilpa - The Big Don in 2007 and in Malayalam as Sarappa Sundari.
+The film was remade in Bangladesh in 2017 as Ohongkar.

 Synopsis

-Shankar is a middle class autorickshaw driver.
+Shankar is a middle-class autorickshaw driver.
 He is friendly and jovial.
-Maya, a money-lender, is brought up in a rich family.
-She is portrayed as a boorish character.
+Maya, a moneylender, is brought up in a rich family and is portrayed as a boorish character.
 She is unscrupulous in recovering loans given to the poor and has designed crude methods to recover the money.
 She is also the daughter of a lady don.

 Shankar defends the poor and fights the moneylenders.
 Several interesting battles follow, after which the Maya loses all her property and prestige.
 It is also revealed that she is not really the daughter of the lady don.
 She then learns a lesson that reforms her attitude.
-She makes amends and Shankar embraces her as the two fall in love rest forms the plot of the story.
+She makes amends, and Shankar embraces her as the two fall in love.
+The rest forms the plot of the story.